About my Personal Project.

 I am currently continuing the project, which I am sure will be subjected to changes, just like me, and eventually become a different project, and maybe a new start.

-You can follow the development of this project on this blog, on my website http://www.serenacarminati.com and on my Facebook pages
+You can follow the development of this project, and other projects, on this blog, on my website http://www.serenacarminati.com and on my Facebook pages

 Thank you! 🙂